 ChatGPT’s handling of the seven scenarios above clearly demonstrates its value to support professionals: even when we’re short on words, it never is.

 (And yes, I wrote that sentence myself.
-Apparently ChatGPT’s affinity for similes rubbed off on me.)
+Apparently, ChatGPT’s affinity for similes rubbed off on me.)

 If you’re looking for ideas on how to get started, this ultimate guide to using ChatGPT in customer support might be just the ticket.

-Written by Steph Lundberg Steph is a writer and fractional Customer Support leader and consultant.
-You can usually find her crafting, hanging with her kids, or spending entirely too much time on Tumblr. |
+Steph is a writer and fractional Customer Support leader and consultant.
+You can usually find her crafting, hanging with her kids, or spending entirely too much time on Tumblr.